UK Settlement Tools

 What if I apply 29 days early?

 Your application will be refused as premature.
-As of 2026 the ILR fee is £2,885 and is not refunded on refusal.
+From 8 April 2026 the ILR fee is £3,226 per person and is not refunded on refusal.
 You will need to wait and re-apply within the valid 28-day window.

 Does the 28-day rule apply to the 10-year Long Residence route?

 Yes.
-The concession at CR 1.2(a) applies equally to all settlement routes, including the 10-year Long Residence route under paragraph 276B.
+The concession at CR 1.2(a) applies equally to all settlement routes, including the 10-year Long Residence route.
 Subtract 28 calendar days from the date you complete 10 years of continuous lawful residence.

 What is the difference between qualifying period date and visa expiry date?

-Your qualifying period date is the anniversary of when your qualifying leave began (e.g. exactly 5 years later).
-Your visa expiry date is when your current BRP or e-visa expires.
+Your qualifying period date is the anniversary of when your qualifying leave began (for example, exactly 5 years later).
+Your visa expiry date is when your current e-visa expires.
 These often differ.
 The 28-day window is calculated from the qualifying period date, not the expiry date.

 Should I apply on the earliest possible date?